-The abundance of sulphur in source rocks.
+The abundance of sulphur in source rocks and crude oils.

 M-3) CARBONATE CONTENT

 The mineral carbonate content of sediments is determined by acid treatment.
 These data are particularly useful when used in conjunction with organic carbon contents as a screening technique.